Eliteyyy001/Team-CollaborativeWebsite/README.md

 This feature provides admin-only access to manage system users.
 Admins can log in through a dedicated admin login page and access a dashboard to view, add, edit, and deactivate users.
 Role-based access is enforced through session validation to ensure only users with the Administrator role can access admin functionality.

+**Inventory UI**

+This feature provides a user-friendly interface for viewing and managing the inventory in the Freshfold system.
+It includes a sortable inventory list, search functionality, and visual indicators for low-stock items.
+Displays all products in the inventory with details such as product name, category, quantity, supplier, and stock status; allows users can sort inventory by columns, search for specific products using a search bar that filters results in real time, and give low stock indications when product quantities are below threshold.

+**Inventory Backend**
+This feature provides the backend logic for adding prodcuts, creating a way for admins to view products and stock levels, the ability to edit product details, adjust stock quantities, delete inactive products, and create inventory updates when admins make changes to products.
+This logic also blocks negative stock.

   ## Usage Instructions

   **Freshfold Database**